-Promoting the Knowledge of Liberty, Justice, and Our True American Form of Government: The surest safeguard of liberty is the knowledge of the people of the principles of liberty, justice, citizenship, and our genuine American form of government.
+Promoting the Knowledge of Liberty, Justice, and Our True American Form of Government: The surest safeguard of liberty is the knowledge of the people of the principles of liberty, justice, citizenship, and our genuine American form of government, as well as putting our trust in God.
 These should be taught to our children in every particular, so that they will have the knowledge necessary to correct the problems we've created for ourselves in government.

 Preserving the Rights and Responsibilities of Individuals, Families, Businesses, Local and State Governments: The idea that we can solve the problems of society by throwing more money into government programs ignores responsibility.
 The answer is not in more bureaucracy ... it's in promoting the rights and responsibilities of the individual, the family, and business, helping to make families stronger and more functional, and businesses better able to grow and thrive (providing more jobs), without the burden of excessive taxes or regulation.
 Administration and appropriate taxes should come from the level of government applicable to the concern.